Dive Industry Market Data

-These results were confusing, though.
+The results in that study were confusing, though.
 The sample was a mere 347 divers with no indication of how these divers were recruited for the survey.
-Were they random or part of a list of active divers?
-Furthermore, something was strange.
-Some of the divers who answered had been certified divers for less than two years — yet, the study was evaluating the behavior of these divers up to 4 years after being certified.
+Were they randomly selected or part of a list of active divers?
+Furthermore, something else was strange.
+Some of the divers who answered the survey had been certified divers for less than two years — yet, the study was evaluating the behavior of these divers up to 4 years after being certified.

 2. What are we doing about the scuba diver dropout rate?